dali-lab/darby/README.md

 4) Go to "General" and click on "Change Theme".
 5) Drag in your zipped theme file from step 1 and click "Save All Blog Settings".
 It might take a while to load.
 6) Verify that Ernie's content was not wiped.
 If it was, go to "Labs" and "Import" the content you exported earlier.

+See darby/WebsiteGuide_final.pdf for instructions on how Ernies should update his content.